SchmidtRichard/Authentication-Security/README.md

 passport.authenticate("local")

 Course code was allowing the user to enter the right username (email) and wrong password and go to the secrets page by typing in http://localhost:3000/secrets in the browser after getting the Unauthorized page message, now the addition of passport.authenticate("local")to the app.post... route fixes this issue */

 app.post("/login", passport.authenticate("local"), function(req, res) {

+  /*
-  //Now we will incorporate hashing and salting and authentication using passport.js and the packages just added (passport passport-local passport-local-mongoose express-session)
+  Now we will incorporate hashing and salting and authentication using passport.js and the packages just added (passport passport-local passport-local-mongoose express-session) */

   //Create a new user from the mongoose model with its two properties (username, password) const user = new User({